 One of our customers sees ongoing customer involvement as a way to stay relevant in the market: “It’s important to do it as a process, more than a project.
 Because the world is changing all the time, and even if you don’t make any changes, it might be that the market or the customers’ expectations keep changing, and you never know when you are out of date.”

 Relevancy, though significant, is hard to measure.
 But there are numerous other benefits of making customer transformation a priority.
-Organizations who’ve optimized customer involvement in their work processes enjoy faster time to market, lower production costs, increased customer loyalty and decreased customer churn.
+Organizations that have optimized customer involvement in their work processes enjoy faster time to market, lower production costs, increased customer loyalty and decreased customer churn.
 One study found that customer-centric companies earn up to 15% more in revenue than their non-customer centric competitors, while simultaneously reducing costs by more than 20%.

 That’s the beauty of true customer transformation.
 It takes all the benefits of usability testing, of customer satisfaction surveys, of focus groups and questionnaires, of industry monitoring and benchmarking, and combines them into a unified reality.